Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Barracks in which prisoners were crammed at Auschwitz| ©Fred Romero

-A visit to the Auschwitz concentration camp (actually the two that were built in the area) is almost a must for anyone travelling to Kraków.
-As with the city itself, the best months to visit are May to September.
+A visit to the Auschwitz concentration camp (actually the two that were built in the area) is almost a must for anyone travelling to Krakow.
+Here are some facts and figures depending on when you travel:

-In winter, on the other hand, the cold weather can make the visit too uncomfortable and the camp may even be snowed in.
+• In winter, on the other hand, the cold weather can make the visit too uncomfortable and the countryside may even be snowed in.
 It should also be borne in mind that the tour of Auschwitz II takes place entirely in the open air, so low temperatures are not the best way to get to know the site.

-If you go in summer, don't forget to book your Auschwitz tour in advance, which is necessary even if you want to enter on your own.
+• If you go in summer, don't forget to book your Auschwitz tour in advance, which is necessary even if you want to go in on your own.
 Due to high demand, you may arrive and not be able to buy a ticket.
 The best way to avoid this is to book a tour from Krakow.
+It's also advisable to bring a hat and water, as you'll need them to be able to walk for so long in the sun.

 Book your tour to Auschwitz